A dark horse in the race for the best high-performance climbing shoe, the Ozone packs the punch without the heavy price tag.

 Well, there are a few reasons for this.
 Firstly, Vibram limits the number of brands that are allowed to use the XS Grip 2, to make it more exclusive.
 Secondly, there’s a pretty significant price difference between the two rubber compounds, so the price tag of the Ozone would certainly not be as competitive if it used the superior rubber.

 While this shoe might use a slightly dated Vibram rubber, don’t think this makes the Ozone a second rate shoe.
 The semi-stiff rubber delivers a compromise between edging ability and sensitivity needed for sending a steep limestone face like I did in Kalymnos Island.

 Of course, in comparison to a more rigid rubber like the XS Edge, it’s not the most durable rubber in the market, but I had no difficulties with resoling my Ozones.
 And because of the specially designed 3D molded mid-sole, they don’t lose shape even after being repaired.

 Ocun understands that one climbing shoe won’t be the perfect fit for every type of foot. that’s why the Ozone comes in three different versions.
 All three models share the same design and features but are made to fit varying shapes of feet.

 The Ozone QC (blue straps) is designed to fit a thinner, flatter foot with an Egyptian toe type.
-Whereas the Ozone plus (green straps) are for wider feet with Egyptian or cube toes.
+Whereas the Ozone plus (green straps) are for wider feet with Roman toes.
 And the Ozone Lady is designed to fit a lower volume foot type with a thinner heel.